Marine Weather and Tide Forecast for Furnace Creek, CA

 DISCUSSION

-While temperatures will cool from their peak today, high temperatures will remain a few degrees above normal through Sunday.
+However, high temperatures will remain above normal through Friday.

 AVIATION